saltiniroberto/pantheon/docs/Configuring-Pantheon/Consensus-Mechanisms.md

 Clique does not have immediate finality.
 Implementations using Clique must be aware of forks and chain reorganizations occurring.

-### Validators availability
+### Required Validator Availability

-IBFT 2.0 requires at least 2/3 of the validators (rounded up to the next integer) to be always online for the network to be able to create new blocks and progress.
+IBFT 2.0 requires at least 2/3 of the validators (rounded up to the next integer) to be online for the network to be able to create new blocks and progress.
-Clique only requires more then 1/2 of the validators (rounded up to the next integer) to be always online for the network to be able to mine new blocks.
+Clique requires at least 1/2 of the validators (rounded up to the next integer) to be online for the network to be able to mine new blocks.

 ### Speed